Simultaneous Learning of Static and Dynamic Charges: Theory and Models

 \subsection{Static and Dynamic Charges}

 A key concept for describing the response of atomistic systems to externally applied fields is the BEC (or APT) of an atom, which is defined via\cite{schienbein23a,joll24a}

-where $\mathcal{P}_\alpha$ is the system polarization density, $r^i_\beta$ the position of atom $i$, $V$ is the system volume, $F_\beta^i$ the force on atom $i$ and $E_{\alpha, \text{ext}}$ an externally applied field.
+where $\mathcal{P}^\alpha$ is the $\alpha$-component of the system polarization density, $r_i^\beta$ the $\beta$-component of the position of atom $i$, $V$ is the system volume, $F_i^\beta$ the force on atom $i$ and $E^\alpha$ an externally applied field.
 The variables $\alpha, \beta \in \{x, y, z\}$ specify Cartesian components of the tensorial quantities.
 The right-hand side of \cref{eq:apt_def} motivates the use of these charges for describing electrostatic interactions with external fields, as it represents the corresponding linear-response coefficient---the change in force induced by an applied external field.

-We consider for the moment non-periodic systems, where we define partial charges $q _{\text{IR}}^i$ that reproduce the polarization $\vec{P} = \mathcal{P} V$
+We consider for the moment non-periodic systems, where we define partial charges $q_i^{\text{IR}}$ that reproduce the polarization $\vec{P} = \mathcal{P} V$,

-This allows us to relate BECs $Z^i$ to static charges $q^i_{\text{IR}}$ through\cite{milani10a}
+This allows us to relate BECs $Z_i$ to static charges $q_i^{\text{IR}}$ through\cite{milani10a}

-where the first term mimics the \enquote{static charges} $q^i _{\text{IR}}$, which are sometimes also referred to as the \enquote{IR charge} (as it reproduces the system's dipole and thus yields the infrared spectrum, as we will discuss below).
+where the first term mimics the \enquote{static charges} $q_i^{\text{IR}}$, which are sometimes also referred to as the \enquote{IR charge} (as it reproduces the system's dipole and thus yields the infrared spectrum, as we will discuss below).
 The second term in \cref{eq:apt_dynamic_static} describes the charge flux: the change in the dipole moment due to a collective alteration of the charge distribution as the $i$-th atom is displaced by an infinitesimal amount.
-Because $Z^i$ encodes these charge redistribution effects, BECs are also called \enquote{dynamic charges}.
+Because $Z_i$ encodes these charge redistribution effects, BECs are also called \enquote{dynamic charges}.